 If adults express sorrow, children have a significant learning opportunity.
 David may think, «Tomorrow I’ll wear a coat.» Jan may decide, «I’ll get up fifteen minutes earlier tomorrow.»

 These are a few tips to consider this week.
-Start by trying implementing them.
-Little by little you will see the transformation in your child behavior.
-Next week article will address more issues and will give you more tips build a stronger discipline plan to help you guide your child.
+Start by trying to implement them.
+Little by little you will see the transformation in your child’s behavior.
+Next week’s article will address more issues and will give you more tips to build a stronger discipline plan to help you guide your child.